What can I do to help my child transition to university?

-Learners are encouraged to access the many academic and personal services available to them at their universities.
-These services might include essay-writing workshops, resumé-building sessions, counselling and access to medical care on campus.
-Encourage your learner to become their own advocate by reminding them to reach out to staff at learner services, other learners, residence dons, professors or teaching assistants (TAs).
-They can also reach out to staff at the Aboriginal learner centre at their university.
+Encourage your child to take advantage of these services by reminding them to reach out to staff at student services, other students, residence dons, professors or teaching assistants.
+They can also reach out to staff at the Indigenous student centre at their university.

 - Security cameras

-- Emergency poles that include a bright blue light and an emergency warning system that connects you directly to campus police if needed
+- Emergency poles that include a bright blue light and an emergency warning system that connects you directly to campus police, if needed

 - Campus security (similar to police officers) who are always available by phone, emergency poles and residence phones

 - Student volunteer programs, such as foot patrol, which is a buddy system for students who may be walking alone on campus at night or leaving a late-night class.
 Through this program, students can request 2 foot patrol members to escort them anywhere on campus or to their homes (within a reasonable distance of campus).

 - Student-run emergency first responders who can quickly provide aid anywhere on campus.
 Through this program, students can contact the responders by phone or other emergency access points.